OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 Use dedicated email address for each account, or use an alias eg. chortly534524twitter@gmail , if it leaks it will be isolated to the account!

-You can also use something like [private addresses feature](https://spreadprivacy.com/protect-your-inbox-with-duckduckgo-email-protection) from DuckDuckGo or [simplelogin.io](https://simplelogin.io).
+You can also use something like [private addresses feature](https://spreadprivacy.com/protect-your-inbox-with-duckduckgo-email-protection) from DuckDuckGo, [anon.li](https://anon.li) or [simplelogin.io](https://simplelogin.io).

 <details>
 <summary>Expand</summary>